hazelcast/hazelcast-jdbc/README.md

 For connecting to the Hazelcast cloud you only need to specify `discoveryToken` property and use the `cluster-name` as a host in the URL: `jdbc:hazelcast://<cluster-name>/?discoveryToken=<yourDiscoveryToken>`.

-If you're connecting to [Hazelcast Viridian](https://viridian.hazelcast.com/), also specify `cloudUrl=https://api.viridian.hazelcast.com`.
+If you're connecting to [Hazelcast Viridian](https://viridian.hazelcast.com/), also specify `cloudUrl=https://api.viridian.hazelcast.com` and `sslEnabled=true`: `jdbc:hazelcast://<cluster-name>/?discoveryToken=<yourDiscoveryToken>&cloudUrl=https://api.viridian.hazelcast.com&sslEnabled=true`.

+TLS is mandatory for Viridian cluster connections so pass TLS properties such as truststore, keystore etc along to `DriverManager.getConnection()`.

 #### Additional Configuration
 Besides URL, it is possible to use [Configuration Files](https://docs.hazelcast.com/hazelcast/5.3/configuration/configuring-declaratively) and  [Overriding Configuration](https://docs.hazelcast.com/hazelcast/5.3/configuration/configuring-declaratively#overriding-configuration-with-system-properties-and-environment-variables) to configure the [Hazelcast Java Client](https://docs.hazelcast.com/hazelcast/5.3/clients/java)